FleksySDK/kebbie/docs/emulated_keyboard.md

     For auto-detected keyboards, these suggestions are retrieved directly from the XML tree (fast and accurate).
 For keyboards with manual layout, we use OCR to find the suggestions (slow and may be wrong).

 !!! tip
-    If you have several emulators running, `kebbie show_layout` will find and display the layout for each emulator, one by one.
+    If you have several emulators running, the `show_layout` command will find and display the layout for each emulator, one by one.

 Example where the layout match the keys properly :